New Government rules for higher and denser housing need to be incorporated into our District Plan.

 Submissions closed on 24 November 2022 for giving feedback in support or opposition to the decisions requested.

-A hearing for the proposed plan change will be held from 12 to 21 April 2023, with the following week in reserve if required.
+A hearing for the proposed plan change was held from 12 to 28 April 2023.

 Department of Corrections